mizukami234/attr_value_object/README.md

 end
 ```

 If another model has the same property (address) and you want to `JOIN` based on `addresses`, it's good to create `addresses` table.
 But there is the case you don't need such a function.
-This is inevitable because the available types of database column is finite.
 However, you may still want to separate logic.
 Then, you can do it with creating `Address` class and specifying `attr_value_object`.

 ```rb
 class Address